Stirling Moss: 1956–1962

 Moss's sporting attitude cost him the 1958 Formula One World Championship.
 When rival Mike Hawthorn was threatened with a penalty after the Portuguese Grand Prix, Moss defended him.
 Hawthorn was accused of reversing on the track after spinning and stalling his car on an uphill section.
 Moss had shouted advice to Hawthorn to steer downhill, against traffic, to bump-start the car.
 Moss's quick thinking, and his defence of Hawthorn before the stewards, preserved Hawthorn's 6 points for finishing in second place.
 Hawthorn went on to beat Moss for the championship title by one point, even though he had won only one race that year to Moss's four.
 Moss's loss in the championship could also be attributed to an error in communication between his pit crew and the driver at one race.
-A point was given for the fastest lap in each race, and the crew signaled "HAWT REC" meaning Hawthorn had set a record lap.
-Moss read this as "HAWT REG" and thought that Hawthorn was making regular laps, so did not try to set a fast lap.
+A point was given for the fastest lap in each race, and the crew signaled "HAWT REC", meaning that Hawthorn had set a record lap.
+Moss read this as "HAWT REG" and thought that Hawthorn was making regular laps, so he did not try to set a fast lap.
 The crew was supposed to signal the time of the lap, so Moss would know what he had to beat.

 Moss was as gifted in sports cars as in Grand Prix cars.
-To his victories in the Tourist Trophy, the Sebring 12 Hours and the Mille Miglia he added three consecutive wins from 1958–1960 in the 1000 km Nürburgring, the first two in an Aston Martin (in which he did most of the driving), and the third in a Maserati Tipo 61, co-driving with Dan Gurney.
+To his victories in the Tourist Trophy, the Sebring 12 Hours and the Mille Miglia he added three consecutive wins from 1958 to 1960 in the 1000 km Nürburgring, the first two in an Aston Martin (in which he did most of the driving), and the third in a Maserati Tipo 61, co-driving with Dan Gurney.
 The pair lost time when an oil hose blew off, but despite the wet-weather, they made up the time and took first place.